TEighteen/Cube-Run/README.md

   UPDATES:
-- removed few lines of code
+- Game enginne update
+- Minor adjustments to Level 2 to make it less impossible

-- updated some code
+-

-- improved both Start Menu and Credits screens

-- removed Level 5 as that has some new obstacles added for testing

-- a lot of work was done to clean up the assests and improve performance (even more)

   FIXES:
-- Fixed few obstacle clipping issues
+- Fixed minor crashing issuue
+- fixed first collision causing the game to stutter

+ MAJOR ISSIES;
+ - UI has been disabled due to a compatability issues with latest engine update.
+Temporsry UI setup for now (This affects the Menu, Level Complete and Quit menu)

   KNOWN BUGS:
 - players can hold spacebar to jump entire level (fix is in progress, but has been delayed)

 - Restarting level will not fully restart, Pressing esc. will resume game (wont fix currently)

-- first collision with obstacle causes stuttering (trying to find cause)
+- Collectables no longer rotsting. does not effect use.

   CURRENTLY WORKING ON:
 - New, more difficult levels (currently not working on any levels.
 If you are willing to provide a hand, send me a message                  on my Discord Channel -> https://discord.gg/c4nZHpr (Post this in discord app itself.
 Posting in browser may not take you to the       channel)

-- New and more advanced movement script (should be released in the coming updates)
+- New and more advanced movement script (delayed)

 - New ground face collision detection (will be starting soon)

-- UI improvements
+- UI improvements (working on new UI)

-- New, better looking Menu screen is in the works (finish date is unknown)

   WHATS TO COME:
-- New, Modern and friendly Menu, Pause and Credit screens

 - New Logo and loading screen to go with it